 The Lakes Region Conservation Trust works with landowners and local volunteers to protect land with significant conservation value.
 As described below, LRCT utilizes a variety of protection methods to achieve its conservation goals.
 Prior to LRCT’s approval of a land conservation project, each project is reviewed by LRCT staff and evaluated by LRCT’s Lands Committee to determine whether the proposed project is consistent with LRCT’s conservation priorities.
-Landowners and community residents who are interested in exploring land conservation options with LRCT are encouraged to complete and submit the LRCT Property Information Form and to contact LRCT if they wish to discuss the potential for initiating a land protection project.
+Landowners and community residents who are interested in exploring land conservation options with LRCT are encouraged to complete and submit the LRCT Land Conservation Inquiry Form and to contact LRCT if they wish to discuss the potential for initiating a land protection project.

 In donating land to LRCT, the donor relinquishes title and ownership of the land.
 Land donors may realize significant tax advantages in return for their generosity.
 Land donations may be made in a variety of ways, including:

 - Standard Fee Simple Donation: The donor relinquishes full title and ownership of the land at the time of the gift.
 No rights are retained.